 Capital - Chisinau

-It borders on Romania and Ukraine.
+It borders with Romania and Ukraine.

 Chisinau - the capital of Moldova